spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 #### Deploy Private Cloud Gateway

 * Invoke the gateway installer in silent mode providing the gateway config file as input to deploy the gateway.
-New VM(s} will be launched in your OpenStack environment and gateway will be installed on those VM(s).
+New VM(s) will be launched in your OpenStack environment and a gateway will be installed on those VM(s).
 If deployment fails due to misconfiguration, update the gateway configuration file and rerun the command.

 ```bash
 docker run --rm  \